 If you use our Vallarta beach guide, you can easily find the surfing favorite, Punta de Burros and Playa Burros, by Grand Palladium, halfway between Bucerías and Punta Mita.

 You’ll find over 20 breaks from Bucerias to the end of the point.
 Take your choice from zippy little reefs to the perfect point breaks to fun beach breaks.
-The option of boat use usually insures that there are uncrowded waves somewhere on the coastal area.
+The option of boat use usually ensures that there are uncrowded waves somewhere on the coastal area.

-Surf spots (From North to South)
+(From North to South)

 You'll find many great locations from Lo De Marcos in the north to Quimixto in the south (there are more places even further south for adventurers).